mikorail/products-api/README.md

+Here’s the updated **README.md** with a section that links to the thought process documentation:

+---

 # Products API

 This is a RESTful API built with **Golang** using the **Gin** framework.
 The API allows you to manage customers, products, orders, and categories.
 It features full CRUD (Create, Read, Update, Delete) operations for each resource and is integrated with **PostgreSQL** for database storage and **Redis** for caching.
 The repository includes Swagger documentation for API reference as well as DDL (Data Definition Language) and DML (Data Manipulation Language) scripts for setting up the database.